 - Use duct tape to remove any hairs that may have embedded while outside.

-- Remove nests.
-This should only be done in winter or early spring, while the larvae are dormant.
+Remove winter webs in winter or early spring, while the larvae are dormant.
 Many nests are too high for the average person to remove, so check with an arborist to see if they offer nest removal service.
-View a list of licensed arborists willing to prune winter nests or a list of licensed pesticide applicators willing to treat browntail moth.
+View a list of licensed arborists willing to prune winter nests or a list of licensed pesticide applicators willing to treat browntail moth. - Reduce outdoor lighting in late summer/early fall.

 How do you know they’re in the area?